maxrr/capstone-patientsync/README.md

   - The Bluetooth adapter we used for this project and our demos is [this one](https://www.amazon.com/dp/B09DMP6T22)
 - Machine to host lightweight placeholder backend
   - System requirements TBA

+### Installation

+1. Install project packages by navigating to the project directory and executing `npm i`
+1. Install [eas-cli](https://expo.dev/tools#cli) by executing `npm i -g eas-cli`
+1. Log into Expo App Services by executing `eas login`
+1. Build the .apk by executing `eas build -p android --profile preview`
+    - You can also run a plain `eas build -p android` to get an .abb file, which can be uploaded to the Google Play store
+    - You can ALSO run a plain `eas build` for options to build to iOS (untested!)
+1. You may need to enable [developer mode and (optionally) USB device connections](https://developer.android.com/studio/debug/dev-options) on the Android device that you're using
+1. Download the .apk from [Expo](https://www.expo.dev)
+1. Transfer the .apk to the Android device that you're using
+1. Navigate to the download point, and install the .apk on the Android device
+    - You may need to go through several UAC prompts

+### Launching

+1. Start the Expo server with `npm run android`
+1. Open the app on your Android device
+    - If the device is connected to your host device with a USB cable, this may automatically launch the app on your device; you can also press 'a' to trigger this after launch
+1. The app should now stream the required resources from the Expo server and afterwards launch